kaplanz/dotfiles/README.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

-For more information on installation, see [website](https://brew.sh).
+For more information on installation, see [website][homebrew].

 ### Dotfiles

 The dotfiles are installed through symlinks to various directories.
+To set up
-To use my configuration, setup  directories and link all dotfiles using the [`Makefile`](Makefile):
+directories and link all dotfiles using the [`Makefile`][makefile]:

 ```sh
 make --directory=~/.dotfiles